 McCarthy glanced at his watch, and frowned.
 “Cutting it close there Chase.”

-I just shrugged, and resisted an urge to tell him that for 500 bucks a week he’d been lucky I showed up at all, considering what I was likely in for.
+I just shrugged, and resisted an urge to tell him that for five-hundred bucks a week he’d been lucky I showed up at all, considering what I was likely in for.
 I kept my mouth shut though, not because I’ve got the slightest aversion to speaking my mind, but because I needed this to work so I could find Baxter.
 That is, if he was even still here.

 McCarthy led me to the double doors at the end of the hall.
 A large red sign read “Co2 Hazard, masks required.”
 He grabbed the converter mask clipped to his hip pocket, and put it over his face.
 “The dioxide leaks in from the materials, and you can pass out if you don’t have a mask on,” he explained.

 I dug the mask out of my bag and slipped it over my face.
 I could hear the whine of a fan spin up inside of it, and felt a light breeze against my lips.
 The mask covers only the nose and mouth, and leaves the rest of the face open to the outside.
 Somewhere in the device two oxygen atoms separated from a carbon atom, creating free breathable oxygen.
 This setup will let you breathe on the Martian surface, but the lack of pressure would have your insides boiling out in a few minutes without a suit to hold everything together.
 Mars suits have to be custom made.
 They use mechanical pressure and aren’t air tight.
 A technological blend of nano fibers and electro-plastics, that when powered, tighten against the body to prevent decompression.
-When men first arrived on Mars the atmospheric pressure was 1000 times thinner than earth normal.
-Fifty years of terraforming had brought that pressure up to 100 mb, but they’d never achieve the 1000 millibars of Earth in the low gravity of Mars.
+When men first arrived on Mars the atmospheric pressure was thousand times thinner than earth normal.
+Fifty years of terraforming had brought that pressure up to hundred mb, but they’d never achieve the thousand millibars that Earth had in the low gravity of Mars.

 The chamber was a cavern in rock with smooth walls, and I guessed that it had once been a lava tube, kind of like the ones that were used for the farming at Olympus.
 This one was huge though, and looked to be almost three hundred yards wide.
 I couldn’t see how long it extended, but it could have gone on for miles.